 The Group manages its capital structure and makes adjustments to it, in light of changes in economic conditions.
 To maintain or adjust the capital structure, the Group may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-No changes were made in the objectives, policies or processes during the financial years ended 30 September 2012 and 2011.
+No changes were made in the objectives, policies or processes during the financial years ended 30 September 2013 and 2012.

 As disclosed in Note 19, a few subsidiaries of the Group is required by the Foreign Enterprise Law of the PRC to contribute to and maintain a non-distributable reserve fund whose utilisation is subject to approval by the relevant PRC authorities.
-This externally imposed capital requirement has been complied with by the above-mentioned subsidiaries for the financial years ended 30 September 2012 and 2011.
+This externally imposed capital requirement has been complied with by the above-mentioned subsidiaries for the financial years ended 30 September 2013 and 2012.

 The Group monitors capital using a gearing ratio, which is net debt divided by total capital plus net debt.
-The Group's policy is to keep the gearing ratio between 15% to 30% (2011: 15% to 30%).
-The Group includes trade and other creditors within net debt.
-Total capital includes equity attributable to owners of the Company less the abovementioned restricted reserve fund.
+The Group's policy is to keep the gearing ratio between 15% to 30% (2012: 15% to 30%).
+The Group includes within net debt, trade and other creditors, trade and other payables, less cash and cash equivalents.
+Total capital includes equity attributable to owners of the Company less the above mentioned restricted reserve fund.